michael-aloys/kinect-xml3d-visu/README.md

 ## Presentation
-The repository includes a presentation that explains the structure of the system, techincal details, open problems and todos, etc.
+The repository includes a presentation that explains the structure of the system, technical details, open problems and todos, etc.

 #People